justinbreese/justinbreese.github.io/index.md

 ---
 Hello world!

-I am a technologist who currently lives in the LA area and grew up in Weedsport, NY.
-I love any and all things technology.
+I am a technologist who currently lives in the LA area.

-I do not use any social media.
-Yes, I have all of the accounts, but no I do not use them at this time.

-When I am not working, you can find me staying busy doing any and all of the following:
+You can find me staying busy doing any and all of the following:

 * Soccer
 * Lifting weights